dib-lab/mkdocs-material-dib/README.md

 Select the `gh-pages` branch for the content location.

-Check your Github Pages URL for the hello world page:
+Check your Github Pages URL for that hello world page:

 ```
 https://<repo-owner>.github.io/<repo-name>